 College-wide communications establish a common language for all around our PATH and Engaged Behaviours matrix to promote the College's Catholic identity and to provide consistency.
 The Personal and Social Capability is one of the seven General Capabilities in the Australian Curriculum that outlines student developmental stages of self-awareness, self-management, social awareness and social management www.acara.edu.au.

 3. Responding to Bullying and Harassment

-- a) All staff must take all reports of bullying and harassment seriously and respond with a school team process. - b) When a bullying incident is reported or observed the following steps will be taken.
-This process may be accelerated according to student age and the seriousness of the incident:
+- 1. When a bullying incident is reported or observed the following steps will be taken. - 2.
+This process may be accelerated according to student age and the seriousness of the incident.